Shadow Ticket

 Shadow Ticket is a novel by the American author Thomas Pynchon.
-It was announced by Penguin Press in April 2025 and released that October.
+It was announced by Penguin Press in April 2025 and published in October the same year.
 The novel, which is set in 1932, centers on a Milwaukee private investigator who is set adrift in Hungary while tracking the heiress to a Wisconsin cheese fortune.

-The novel is his tenth work and his first in 12 years, since Bleeding Edge in 2013.
+Shadow Ticket is Pynchon's tenth work and his first in 12 years, since Bleeding Edge in 2013.